DeepDoge/discord-steam-proton-rpc/README.md

 ### Additional (You can skip this part if you're using Flatpak Steam)
 Since Steam installs Proton inside `steamapps/common` Discord also sees random Proton processes as Steam games.
-And Discord can't always pick the right process to show on Game Activity.
+And Discord can't always pick the right process to show on `Game Activity`.
 To cause less confusion for Discord you can move folders you wanna hide from Discord out of the `steamapps/common`.
 And link them back inside the `steamapps/common`.
 Discord ignores them while Steam can still use them.
 ```bash